Galerius: Peace negotiations

 Narseh had previously sent an ambassador to Galerius to plead for the return of his wife and children, but Galerius had dismissed this ambassador, reminding him of how Shapur had treated Valerian.
-The Romans, in any case, treated Narseh's captured family well perhaps seeking to evoke comparisons to Alexander and his beneficent conduct towards the family of Darius III.
+In any case, the Romans treated Narseh's captured family well, perhaps seeking to evoke comparisons to Alexander and his beneficent conduct towards the family of Darius III.
 Peace negotiations began in the spring of 299, with both Diocletian and Galerius presiding.
 Their magister memoriae (secretary) Sicorius Probus was sent to Narseh to present terms.